Walnut Creek Watershed Learning Network

 A silhouette of a bird flying over a body of water.

-Throughout the program, every participant develops their own individual community project—an opportunity to apply what you’ve learned and make a meaningful impact in the Walnut Creek watershed.
+Community Project: Throughout the program, every participant develops their own individual community project—an opportunity to apply what you’ve learned and make a meaningful impact in the Walnut Creek watershed.
 You’ll design your project, receive support and guidance along the way, and present it at the end of the program to graduate and receive a $400 stipend.
+This is your chance to create something rooted in your interests, your neighborhood, and your vision for a healthier, more connected watershed community.

 ALL SESSIONS TAKE PLACE ON SATURDAYS.
-IN‑PERSON SESSIONS RUN FROM 11:00 AM TO 2:00 PM, WITH GRADUATION DAY ENDING AT 3:00 PM.
+IN‑PERSON SESSIONS RUN FROM 11:00 AM TO 2:00 PM, WITH GRADUATION DAY ENDING AT 3 PM.

-March 21 — In‑Person Session
+September 26th — In‑Person Session

-March 28 — Self‑Guided Learning
+October 3rd — Self‑Guided Learning

-April 11 — Self‑Guided Learning
+October 17th — Self‑Guided Learning

-April 25 — In‑Person Session: Community Project Round 1
+October 31st — In‑Person Session: Community Project Round 1

-May 2 — In‑Person Session: Community Project Round 2 & Graduation
+November 7th — In‑Person Session: Community Project Round 2 & Graduation

 Image showing three logos with text describing NOAA-funded community climate education activities: PEJ, Raleigh, and North Carolina's Climate Office.